 Mission & Vision

 Our mission is to improve confidence in adolescent girls in order to increase their participation in classroom discussions and to nurture their comfort with decision making and assertiveness.

 We envision a world where empowered young women perform better in school, achieve placement in great careers and negotiate salaries and promotions they deserve, and thus have more influence in policy, business, and culture around the globe.

 About the Founder

 Lynne Stanko founded Show Up Girls in September 2015.
 She's been an improviser for eight years, training at Second City and iO in Chicago and UCB and iO West in Los Angeles.
 She's a graduate of The Second City Training Center's Conservatory Program.
 When she's not teaching Show Up Girls classes, she teaches theatre at a high school in downtown Chicago.

 Lynne holds a Bachelor of Arts in Television Writing & Producing from Columbia College Chicago.
 She spent four years in the Los Angeles television industry working with writers, producers, performers, and executives.

-Interested in finding out more information or learning how you can help?
+Interested in booking a class or finding out more information?
 We'd love to hear from you!